 Contact Us for a Free Consultation With Our Lexington Criminal Defense Lawyers

 Our legal team stands with you to protect your legal rights.
 We fight against police misconduct and wrongdoing.
-Contact our law firm Suhre & Associates, LLC at 859-569-4014 to schedule a free consultation to discuss your case with an experienced Lexington criminal defense attorney.
+Contact our law firm Suhre & Associates DUI and Criminal Defense Lawyers at 859-569-4014 to schedule a free consultation to discuss your case with an experienced Lexington criminal defense attorney.